Enrico Caruso: Illness and death

-On 16 September 1920, Caruso concluded three days of recording sessions at Victor's Trinity Church studio in Camden, New Jersey.
-He recorded several discs, including the Domine Deus and Crucifixus from the Petite messe solennelle by Rossini.
-These recordings were to be his last.
+On 16 September 1920, Caruso concluded three days of recording sessions at the Trinity Church studio of the Victor Talking Machine Company in Camden, New Jersey.
+Among the several discs recorded were the Domine Deus and Crucifixus from the Petite messe solennelle by Rossini.
+These were the final recordings he made.

-Dorothy Caruso noted that her husband's health began to decline in late 1920 after he returned from a lengthy North American concert tour.
-In his biography, Enrico Caruso Jr. points to an on-stage injury suffered by Caruso as the possible trigger of his fatal illness.
-A falling pillar in Samson and Delilah on 3 December had hit him on the back, over the left kidney (and not on the chest as popularly reported).
-A few days before a performance of Pagliacci at the Met (Pierre Key says it was 4 December, the day after the Samson and Delilah injury) he suffered a chill and developed a cough and a "dull pain in his side".
-It appeared to be a severe episode of bronchitis.
-Caruso's physician, Philip Horowitz, who usually treated him for migraine headaches with a kind of primitive TENS unit, diagnosed "intercostal neuralgia" and pronounced him fit to appear on stage, although the pain continued to hinder his voice production and movements.
+Dorothy Caruso noted that her husband's health began to decline before he undertook an extensive North American concert tour in the autumn of 1920.
+In his Father's biography, Enrico Caruso Jr. points to an on-stage injury suffered by Caruso as the possible trigger of his fatal illness.
+A scenery malfunction during a performance of Saint-Saëns' Samson and Delilah at the Met on 3 December caused a decorative pillar to fall and hit him on the back, over the left kidney (and not on the chest as often reported).
+A few days before a performance of Pagliacci at the Met (Pierre Key says it was 4 December, the day after the Samson and Delilah injury) he suffered a chill and developed a cough and a "dull pain in his side" near the area he had been struck by the pillar.
+It was initially believed to be a severe episode of bronchitis.
+Caruso's controversial physician, Dr. Philip Horowitz, who gave the tenor questionable treatments for migraine headaches and other ailments, diagnosed "intercostal neuralgia" and pronounced Caruso fit to appear on stage, although the pain gradually worsened and began to hinder his voice production and movements.
+Dr. Horowitz was later discharged by Dorothy.

-During a performance of L'elisir d'amore by Donizetti at the Brooklyn Academy of Music on 11 December 1920, he suffered a throat haemorrhage and the performance was cancelled at the end of Act 1.
-Following this incident, a clearly unwell Caruso gave only three more performances at the Met, the final one being as Eléazar in Halévy's La Juive, on 24 December 1920.
-By Christmas Day, the pain in his side was so excruciating that he was screaming.
+On 11 December 1920, during a performance of L'elisir d'amore at the Brooklyn Academy of Music, Caruso began spitting blood as a result of a mouth or throat haemorrhage and the performance was cancelled after the first act.
+Following this incident, an ailing Caruso sang two more performances (in La Forza del Destino and Samson and Dalilah) and cancelled another (L'elisir d'amore) at the Met before his appearance on Christmas Eve.
+On 24 December 1920, Caruso sang the final performance of his career in Halévy's La Juive while suffering acute pain.
+Upon returning home after the performance, Dorothy was shocked by the colour of his complexion which was described as "a curious greyish-green".
+By Christmas Day, the pain in Caruso's side had become so excruciating that he began to scream.
 Dorothy summoned the hotel physician, who gave Caruso some morphine and codeine and called in another doctor, Evan M. Evans.
-Evans brought in three other doctors and Caruso finally received a correct diagnosis: purulent pleurisy and empyema.
+Evans brought in three other doctors, and Caruso finally received a correct diagnosis: pleurisy and pneumonia.